Harry Clay (horse): Origin and early years

-Racing record
+Racing career

 Harry Clay, driven on Harlem Lane by Waltermire's daughter, could trot a mile in 2:39, with a record of 2:29.
 He competed in numerous races and held his place as a leading trotter of the Clay family line.

-Harry Clay spent many years in Albany, New York, after being purchased by Erastus Corning, and became long admired among horsemen.
-At age 26, he was sold at breeders' request during Peter C. Kellogg's annual New York sale of thoroughbred and trotting stock on March 27, 1879, fetching $1,000 and going to J. D. Willis of Middletown, Orange County.
+Harry Clay spent many years in Albany, New York, after being purchased by Erastus Corning and became long admired among horsemen.
+At age 26, he was sold at the breeder's request during Peter C. Kellogg's annual New York sale of thoroughbred and trotting stock on March 27, 1879, fetching $1,000 and going to J. D. Willis of Middletown, Orange County.

 Stud record

 While Harry Clay neither founded a line nor produced notable trotters himself, his daughters earned him lasting renown.

 He gained fame as a broodmare sire, with five standard performers, sixteen producing sons, and twenty-three producing daughters to his credit.
 Harry Clay's daughters produced 26 trotters with mile records from 2:11 to 2:30, which were very fast for the era.
 Among Harry Clay's daughters, the two most notable producers were Green Mountain Maid and Flora.
 The dam of Green Mountain Maid was Shanghai Mary, whose breeding was unknown.
 Green Mountain Maid produced Prospero (2:20), Elaine (2:20), Dame Trott (2:22), Mansfield (2:26), Storm (2:26¾), and Antonio (2:28¾).
 Flora was the dam of St. Julien (2:11¼), Unolala (2:22¼), and St. Remo (2:28½).
 Electioneer, whose dam was Green Mountain Maid by Harry Clay, produced eight under 2:20 and thirty more at 2:30.
 Harry Clay sired a mare with Nellie Sayre, by Seeley's American Star.
 Their daughter Hattie Hogan produced nine mares that produced fifteen 2:30 performers with records ranging from 2:11¼ to 2:30.
 He was also the sire of Lady Ross (2:29 ¾), Surprise (2:26), and Black Harry Clay.

 Many once believed that Harry Clay sired Dexter because of Dexter's markings similar to Clay Trotting Horses.